FissoreD/TER-M1-M1S2/README.md

 To run the *index.html* in browser, you should launch a local server from the project.
 Suggestion : if you use VSCode, you can install the extension [*Live Server*](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

+## Compare L* and NL*
+To compare these two algorithms, you can launch the command
+- `npm run wrostDFA` to compare them on regex of style (a+b)*a(a+b)^n
+- `npm run compare` to compare them on random regex

+Once you have done this, you can see the corresponding csv file in the statistic folder, you can plot this csv thanks to a mini-python program that can be run with the command : `py statistics\pythonPlotter\csvToPlot.py`

+The resulting plots will be drawn in the *statistics/plots* folder.
+(Depending on your machine, the *npm* commands that generates the *csv* may be slow, this is because of operation of determinisation and comparaison of automata, in this case you can interrupt the process with *CTRL-C* -> csv files will contain rows up to where the program arrived to write)

 ## Author
 Fissore Davide